 To prepare the springform pan for a water bath, double wrap bottom and sides of spring form pan with aluminum foil.
 I used a Wilton 9-Inch Springform Pan for this recipe.

-In a food processor, blend twenty-four oreos until finely crushed.
+Start by making the crust.
+In a food processor, blend twenty-four Oreo cookies until finely crushed.
 I have a smaller food processor so I put in a dozen at a time.
-Stir crushed oreos into melted butter in small bowl until ingredients start to stick.
-Spread into greased springform pan on bottom and along a portion of the sides, pressing firmly to shape into pan.
+Add crushed Oreos to bowl of melted butter and toss with fork until ingredients are combined.
+Press cookie mixture into bottom and partially up sides of springform pan.

-Bake crust at 350 for 8 – 10 minutes and then set aside to cool.
+Bake crust at 350 degrees F for 8 minutes and then remove to wire rack to cool.

-Meanwhile, in large mixing bowl add in cream cheese, powdered sugar, vanilla, eggs, cocoa and blend with electric mixer on medium speed until smooth and creamy.
-Add in melted chocolate and blend with mixer on low until combined.
+In large bowl add in cream cheese, powdered sugar, vanilla, eggs, and cocoa.
+Blend with electric mixer on medium speed for 2 minutes or until smooth and creamy.
+Add in melted chocolate and blend with mixer on low speed until combined.

 The cheesecake should be slightly jiggly in the center when you check on it.
-Remove to wire rack and let cool on the counter for approx thirty minutes.
-As you’ll see, there are no cracks on top of the cheesecake.
+Turn oven off and crack door open.
+Leave in oven for an additional 30 minutes.
+Remove to counter for approx thirty minutes.
 Remove the aluminum foil from springform pan.
 Cover top of cheesecake with foil and refrigerate for at least 8 to 10 hours.

 I made this cheesecake after dinner and let it cool overnight.
 The next morning, I made the ganache topping which was very easy.
 You just melt the Ghirardelli 60% Cacao Bittersweet Baking Chocolate Chips and the Nestle Toll House Real Semi-sweet Chocolate Morsels along with the granulated sugar, and heavy cream in a small saucepan on low heat, stirring frequently until the chocolate is completely melted and smooth.